walkframe/docs.walkframe.com/docs/_sources/products/react-ipynb-renderer/options.md.txt

 Specify the programming language used by jupyter notebook.

-Currently, we assume the following
+The following languages are assumed
 - `python`
 - `r`
 - `julia`